 When an Adult Still Needs a Guardian

-In most situations, guardianship applies to minors or incapacitated adults.
+In most cases, guardianship applies to minors or adults who cannot care for themselves.
 A.R.S.
-14-5108 creates a specific exception for foreign citizens who are adults under Arizona law but still under twenty-one.
-This addresses situations where a young foreign national living in Arizona may need someone to act on their behalf for legal, educational, or financial purposes.
+14-5108 creates a special exception.
+It covers foreign citizens who are adults under Arizona law but still under 21.

 The court may appoint a guardian of an adult foreign citizen if all of the following are true: 1.
 The foreign citizen is under twenty-one years of age.
 2. The foreign citizen has a temporary visa issued by the United States or is a legal permanent resident.

 A.R.S. § 14-5108The statute sets two clear requirements.
-The foreign citizen must be under twenty-one, and they must have lawful immigration status, either a temporary visa or permanent resident status.
-Both conditions must be met for the court to appoint a guardian.
+The person must be under 21.
+They must also have lawful immigration status, either a temporary visa or permanent resident status.

-Many young adults who are foreign nationals come to Arizona for education, family reunification, or other purposes.
-While they may be legal adults at eighteen, certain legal and financial matters may still require a guardian's involvement, particularly when dealing with institutions, healthcare, or property matters where parental authority from their home country does not automatically apply.
+Many young adults who are foreign nationals come to Arizona for school or to join family.
+They may be legal adults at 18.
+However, certain legal and financial matters may still need a guardian's involvement.